TomPlum/cypress-vitest-sonar-coverage-reproduction/README.md

 # Cypress & Vitest Coverage Merging Reproduction

+# Minimal Reproduction

+TBD

+# Prior Investigation
+The below is a summary of some things we tried before finding out what the cause was.

 ## Context

 Our front-end codebases generally have two main sets of automated tests;